Immigration information

 You must stop working on the day you no longer meet the above eligibility requirements (e.g., if you are no longer a full-time student), unless you have applied for another work or study permit that gives you entitlement to continue working.

 There are no restrictions on the number of hours a student can work on campus; however, the university can restrict the number of hours you are able to work.
-You can only work up to 20 hours per week off campus during scheduled academic sessions but can work full-time during scheduled breaks.
-Graduate students are considered full-time students from Sept.
-1 – Aug.
-31 and therefore do not have any scheduled breaks.
-Therefore, graduate students are only allowed to work 20 hours per week off-campus, year-round.
+You can only work up to 24 hours per week off campus during scheduled academic sessions but can work full-time during scheduled breaks.
+Most Masters & Ph.D. students (exception: students in the MBA program) who are participating in studies on a regular basis in an academic term and/or are registered in the academic year are considered to be full-time students.
+The regular academic session for graduate students is September – August each year (Fall, Winter, and Summer terms).
+The Summer term is not considered to be a scheduled break for graduate students.
+The only scheduled breaks for graduate students are the “Term Breaks” listed in the Academic Calendar (the Fall and Winter Term Breaks).

 For IRCC purposes, on-campus employment is defined as employment facilities within the boundaries of campus, and the employer can be the institution, a student organization, a private business, or a private contractor providing services to the institution on campus.